Ultimate STEM Challenge FAQs

 We will announce finalist teams on the Ultimate STEM Challenge homepage on Friday 29th March.
 The teacher of the successful teams will receive an email with information and next steps.

 When is the final event?

-The final event will be held at the Science Museum in June 2019.
+The final event will be held at the Science Museum on 13th May 2019.

 What happens if we are selected as finalists but can't attend the final event?

 In order to qualify as a finalist, at least one team member and one supporting adult must be able to attend the final event, or that team will forfeit their right to progress to the next stage or claim the prize (as applicable) and BP plc at its sole discretion may arrange for a replacement finalist team to be selected by the panel of judges.